marcozammuto/marcozammuto/README.md

 ## Introduction
 Hey there!
 I'm a passionate musician who recently embarked on a new journey.
-Two months ago, I made a life-changing decision to transition into the world of coding.
+Three months ago, I made a life-changing decision to transition into the world of coding.
 Every single day, I immerse myself in the world of programming, honing my skills and seeking new opportunities in this exciting field.

 ## About This Repository
 This is a collection of my projects, inspirations, and discoveries sourced from across the internet.
 As I traverse this new path, I aim to document my progress and gather creative insights from various sources related to coding, design, and development.